 STORY & CONTENT CREATION (SCC)

 Building a brand is the cornerstone of marketing communication campaigns in the dynamic media and communication industry.
-This module will introduce one of the key design thinking principles – Deep User Understanding, so that students will be able to develop IMC campaigns or Media content enriched with a good understanding of the intended consumers to aid in building a brand.
-Students will utilize tools taught in the Research modules (Qualitative Research) to allow them to better understand the target audiences of a brand and campaign.
-In this module, students will develop empathy through understanding the target audiences of a brand.
-They will be given opportunities to approach projects as individuals, building their skill to work independently, and work on campaign briefs as a team and in the process, build teamwork skills.
+This module will introduce one of the key design thinking principles – Deep User Understanding - so that students will be able to develop integrated marketing communications campaigns or media content that are enriched with good knowledge of the target consumers to aid in building a brand.

 Critical and Analytical ThinkingMore